Simonig/RailsTodoList/README.md

 5. Run the rspec test(s) to receive feedback. `rspec` must be run from the root directory of your application.
 There are several test files provided for this assignment.
-Many of those files are designed to test your code at specific points as you proceed through the technical requirements of this assignment.
-As such, many tests will fail if executed after additional technical requirements have been completed.
-Initially, majority of tests will (obviously) fail until you complete the requirements necessary for them to pass.
+Many of those files are designed to test your code at specific points

-    ```shell
-    $ rspec
-    ...
-    (N) examples, 1 failure, (N) pending
-    ```

-    To focus test feedback on a specific step of the requirements, add the specific file (path included) with the tests along with "-e rq##" to the rspec command line to only evaluate a specific requirement.
-Pad all step numbers to two digits.

-    ```shell
-    $ rspec spec/start_spec.rb -e rq1.0
-    ...
-    (N) example, 0 failures
-    ```

-7. Implement your solution to the technical requirements and use the rspec tests to help verify your completed solution.

-8. Submit your Rails app solution for grading.

 ### Technical Requirements